helm/community/helm-v3/001-charts.md

 This design will make it possible for top-level charts to strategically overrride the behavior of subcharts, or (as above) simply use them as-is.

-By default, th chart sandbox will be prepared with a minimal set of built-in libraries.
+By default, the chart sandbox will be prepared with a minimal set of built-in libraries.
 These libraries will not include network, os, or filesystem access.
 The module system (e.g. `require()`) will only allow in-chart libraries to be loaded.